algorandfoundation/liquid-auth-android/README.md

 ## User Guide

+### Example Dapp
 ![Step-1.png](.docs%2FStep-1.png)

+### QR Connect

-#### Open the Connect Modal and scan the QR code using the "Connect" button on the Android device
+Open the Connect Modal on the website and scan the QR code using the "Connect" button on the Android device.
+Follow the instructions on the Android device to register a credential.

 ![Step-1-QRCode.png](.docs%2FStep-1-QRCode.png)

-#### Register a credential on the Android device

-Follow the instructions on the Android device to register a credential.

-#### Send messages over the Peer Connection
+### Peer to Peer

 Once the credential is registered, you can send messages over the peer connection.